-COOK Electrically - it's cleaner!
+COOK Electrically-it's cleaner!

-Sealed surface units radiate a penetrating heat as clean as an electric light ... there's no flame ... soot ... or smoke.
-Kitchen walls and ceilings stay fresh and clean much longer; the bottoms of cooking utensils, unsoiled by flame, require no scouring or scrubbing ... electric cooking is cleaner.
-West Texas Utilities Company P-s-s-s-11 With an Electric Rooge TOO ess ore to AUTOMATIC ELECTRIC WATER NEATER es a low 'off poet' rate of 14 per kilowett boar!
-Bectric Water Heating to This is Week under the Humble sign in your neighborhood This week the Humble dealer in your neighborhood invites you and your family to drive in and get acquainted.
-He wants to show you the kind of welcome you can expect every time you stop for service under the Humble sign.
-He wants you to find out for yourself the superior quality of Humble products.
+Sealed surface units radiate a penetrating heat as clean as an electric light ... there's no flame ... soot . . . or smoke.
+Kitchen walls and ceilings stay fresh and clean much longer; the bottoms of cooking utensils, unsoiled by flame, require no scouring or scrubbing...electric cooking is cleaner.

+West Texas Utilities Company

+With an Electric Range YOU CAN USE AN AUTOMATIC ELECTRIC WATER HEATER on a low off peak rate of fo per kilowatt hour!
+Electric Water Heating to